phoenix-oosd/EVTC-Log-Parser/README.md

     * Graphs the damage
     * Can be used to identify mechanical portions of the fight (e.g. flat lines for Matthias sacrifices)
 5. Miscellaneous Combat Statistics
-    * Healing, Toughness and Condition damage of each player
+    * Healing, Toughness and Condition damage of each player on a scale of 1-10
     * Fight rates such as Scholar uptime, seaweed salad movement, and critical rates
 6. Final Boons
     * Show relevant boon uptime